background-image

 Safety Manager ABC Manufacturing Inc.

-• Reduced workplace incidents by 30% through the implementation of a new safety training program.
+• Reduced workplace accidents by 30% through the implementation of new safety protocols.

 Education

-• Bachelor of Science in Occupational Safety and Health
+• Bachelor of Science in Occupational Health and Safety

 Certifications